Citrus Aurantium for Metabolism: Weight Loss, Appetite Control & More

 • Curb appetite moderately

-A 2012 review in the International Journal of Medical Sciences concluded that Citrus aurantium can increase metabolic rate and energy expenditure in humans without significantly affecting heart rate or blood pressure at standard doses (Stohs et al., 2012).
+A 2012 review in the International Journal of Medical Sciences concluded that Citrus aurantium can increase energy expenditure in humans without significantly affecting heart rate or blood pressure at standard doses (Stohs et al., 2012).

-For most healthy adults, Citrus aurantium appears to be safe in moderate doses.
-However, it may not be suitable for individuals with high blood pressure, cardiovascular issues, or those on stimulant-sensitive medications.
+Citrus aurantium is generally safe for healthy adults in moderate doses, but may not be suitable for those with high blood pressure, heart conditions, or stimulant sensitivity.

 Potential Side Effects:

-• Increased heart rate or blood pressure (in sensitive individuals)
+• Increased heart rate or blood pressure (sensitive individuals)

 • Headache or dizziness (rare)